ronlamb/MathLab/README.md

 ### Branch naming conventions

-Each branch will be named **&lt;Version>-Description** With 00-Template as the initial checkin as well as template build, and master being my most recent version.
+Each branch will be named **&lt;Version>.Description** With 00.Template as the initial checkin as well as template build, and master being my most recent version.

 The Wiki will have a page describing what occured as each step is made.

+Initial Branches

+00.Template - Initial checkin.
+01.Configuration - Initial project configuration in Visual Studio